regression

 (e) Nonlinear fitting: Exponential decay

 Many biological processes follow nonlinear relationships.
-Let’s work with exponential decay, which is common in biochemistry (e.g., radioactive decay).
+Let’s work with exponential decay, which is common in biochemistry (e.g., radioactive decay or unimolecular chemical reactions).

 # Generate exponential decay data